TurnerR0und/ai-email-assistant/readme.md

 Configure environment variables

-Copy .env.example to .env and fill in secrets/keys as needed.
+Copy `.env.example` to `.env` and fill in secrets/keys as needed.
+Do not commit `.env` (it is gitignored).
+If a key was previously committed, rotate it.

 Set up the database